adamarama/tech-writing/Knowledge Engineering/EmuTV/Technical Playbook.md

  - Restore service quickly

 ## Scope
-Use this playbook when users report:
+You should use this technical playbook when users report:

  - Videos fail to start
  - Playback sessions cannot be created